wpilibsuite/frc-docs/source/docs/getting-started/getting-started-frc-control-system/wpilib-setup.rst

   .. tab:: macOS

-     1. Delete Visual Studio Code from the Applications folder
+     1. Delete Visual Studio Code from the Applications folder.
+Alternately, the extensions can be `uninstalled <https://code.visualstudio.com/docs/editor/extension-gallery#_manage-extensions>`__
      2. Delete the appropriate wpilib folder (2019: ``~/frc2019``, 2020 and later: ``~/wpilib/YYYY`` where ``YYYY`` is the year to uninstall)

   .. tab:: Linux

      1. Delete the appropriate wpilib folder (2019: ``~/frc2019``, 2020 and later: ``~/wpilib/YYYY`` where ``YYYY`` is the year to uninstall). eg ``rm -rf ~/frc2019``
      2. Uninstall Visual Studio Code ``sudo dpkg -r code``.
+Alternately, the extensions can be `uninstalled <https://code.visualstudio.com/docs/editor/extension-gallery#_manage-extensions>`__